 The Illinois Robotics Group is proud to host the Robotics@Illinois Seminar Series.
 These seminars provide a diverse lineup of speakers reflecting the interdisciplinary nature of the field of robotics.

-Talks are held on Fridays at 1 pm in the CSL Studio conference room (1232) just east of the Intelligent Robotics Lab facilities.
+Talks are held in the CSL Studio conference room (1232) just west of the Intelligent Robotics Lab facilities.

 The Robots are Coming – to your Farm!
 Autonomous and Intelligent Robots in Unstructured Field Environments